In this post I’ll be sharing How to Repurpose a Glass Shade into a Planter.

-Two months ago during the shopping post of IBC, I took you all shopping at garage sales, and showed you some of my finds.
+Two months ago, I took you all shopping at garage sales, and showed you some of my finds.
 Among the treasures were these glass shades that I scored for 25 cents each.

 My original plan was to turn them into angels just like I did with these other glass shades, and I actually started to, but I just wasn’t liking the look of the angels I made.
 I didn’t have any other ideas about what to do with these glass shades, so away to Pinterest I went.
 I typed in “Repurposed Glass Shades” and I found these beauties from Grateful Prayer Thankful Heart, and I knew I wanted to recreate something like them.